sashanksridhar/sashanksridhar.github.io/content/jobs/Citicorp/index.md

 - Developed a ReactJs based Job Monitoring Tool that helps track the real time execution status of jobs.

 - Designed a Generic DB Interface using Spring to connect both SQL and NoSQL Databases.
-Using Mapstruct the DB Entities are mapped to Request and Response DTOs serving as a layer of abstraction.
-A three layer interface is given for repository functions with the first layer for user defined queries, followed by a transactional interface for updation and deletion, and finally base Spring CRUD, JPA, Mongo Repositories for saving and retrieval.
-A Service layer handles various queries and navigates the input to the respective repository operation.
-Event Handling and Callback methods can also be defined in the Service layer.
-A Controller handles the REST API calls for CRUD Operations.

 - Creating a Spring Cloud Config POC with Git and JDBC as backend to explore externalization of properties and automated rescheduling of jobs.